ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func getPresignedFileUri(fileId: Int, completion: @escaping (_ data: FileLinkWrapper?, _ error: Error?) -> Void)
 ```

+Returns a link to download a file with the ID specified in the request asynchronously.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-presigned-file-uri/).